joaohenggeler/eternal-wanderer/Source/Setup.md

 * [mitmproxy](https://github.com/mitmproxy/mitmproxy) to intercept all HTTP/HTTPS requests made by Firefox and its plugins.
 Used to locate missing resources in other subdomains via the CDX API while also allowing plugin media that loads slowly to finish requesting assets.
 Only used if the `enable_proxy` option is true.

 * [tldextract](https://github.com/john-kurkowski/tldextract) to determine the correct registered domain from a URL.
 Only used if the `enable_proxy` option is true.

+### Troubleshooting

+If you encounter any errors while installing the packages, try the following two solutions before reinstalling them.
+Some known errors include fastText failing to install, and mitmproxy not being able to create the proxy when executing `record.py`.

+* Run the command `pip install --upgrade setuptools`.

+* Download and install the latest [Microsoft Visual C++ Redistributable](https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170).

+If you followed the previous instructions and fastText still fails to install with the error `Microsoft Visual C++ 14.0 or greater is required.
+Get it with "Microsoft C++ Build Tools"`, try installing [this package](https://github.com/messense/fasttext-wheel) instead by running the command `pip install fasttext-wheel`.
+This is recommended if you're using Windows 8.1 and Windows Server 2012.

 ## Scripts